Guide

 nylas email list --json --grant nonexistent 2>&1

-# {"error": "grant_not_found", "message": "No grant found for 'nonexistent'"}An agent can check the exit code, parse stderr for error details, and decide how to recover -- all without fragile string matching on human-readable output.
+# {"error": "grant_not_found", "message": "No grant found for 'nonexistent'"}With this structure, an agent checks the exit code, parses stderr for the error key, and decides how to recover -- all without fragile string matching on human-readable output.

 Design decision 7: predictable command grammar